 and the image of $\pi_1(E_1)$ being generated by $yw$ and $zb$, which is an inclusion, but not an isomorphism. }\end{ex}

-\begin{remark}{\em We note that on passing to homology, so the abelianisation of these groups, there is exactly one (free abelian) generator for each complete loop in $S_i$: a crossing relation $a=bac^{-1}$ after abelianising gives $b=c$.
+\begin{remark}{\em We note that on passing to homology, hence the abelianisation of these groups, there is exactly one (free abelian) generator for each complete loop in $S_i$: a crossing relation $a=bac^{-1}$ after abelianising gives $b=c$.
 The image of the resulting homomorphism $H_1(E_i)\to H_1(E_{i+1})$ is then the (transpose) of the transition matrix associated to the substitution $\pi_1(S_{i+1})\to \pi_1(S_i)$, giving a tangible demonstration of the Alexander duality noted before. }\end{remark}

-\begin{ex}{\em Our final illustration is one based on the Thue-Morse substitution $A\mapsto AB$, $B\mapsto BA$.
-Figure 4 illustrates the inclusion of an $S_2$ in the two holed solid torus $S_1$ which represents this map.
+\begin{ex} {\em Our final illustration is one based on the Thue-Morse substitution $A\mapsto AB$, $B\mapsto BA$.
+Figure 4 illustrates the inclusion of an $S_2$ in the two holed solid torus $S_1$ which represents this map, and the two stages $S_1$ and $S_2$ are unknotted in the sense of Section \ref{setup}.
 The iteration of this inclusion does not give the Thue-Morse minimal set in the limit as the substitution does not force the border.
 Rather one would need to pass to a collared or properised version, which increases the number of wedge summands needed.
 This simplified inclusion however illustrates the potential for non-injectivity in the homomorphism of fundamental groups of the complements.

-The notation is as in other examples.
+The notation is as in the previous examples.
 There are four arcs in the second stage, two crossings and the wedge point.
-The latter gives $b=b''$, while the crossings then both give the relation $ba=ab'$.
-The homomorphism $\pi_1(E_1)\to \pi_1(E_2)$ then has the two basic generators with images $ab'$ and $ba$, i.e., are equal.
-Thus the image of the rank 2 group $\pi_1(E_1)$ is rank 1, and hence has a kernel. }\end{ex}
+The latter gives $b_2=b_2''$, while the crossings then both give the relation $b_2a_2=a_2b_2'$.
+The homomorphism $\pi_1(E_1)\to \pi_1(E_2)$ has the two generators $a_1, b_1$ take images $a_2b_2'$ and $b_2a_2$, i.e., are equal.
+Thus the image of the rank 2 group $\pi_1(E_1)$ is rank 1 in $\pi_1(E_2)$, and hence has a kernel. }\end{ex}